Response of fluorescent molecular rotors in ternary macromolecular mixtures: Results

 Such behavior is observed for all the investigated mixture and suggests an ideal mixing behavior.
 For all ternary mixtures, the evolutions of the different parameters with the mass fraction $W$ of PEG 2 can thus be described by the following linear equations: \begin{widetext}

 \end{widetext} in which $v^{(1/2)}_\text{m}$, $\ln \eta^{(1/2)}$ and $\tau^{(1/2)}$ are fitting parameters, determined for all the ternary mixtures.

 These equations can be interpreted in the spirit of the thermodynamics of ideally dilute mixtures.
-The parameters $v^{(1)}_\text{m}$, $\ln \eta^{(1)}$ and $\tau^{(1)}$ (respectively $v^{(2)}_\text{m}$, $\ln \eta^{(2)}$ and $\tau^{(2)}$) are obtained by extrapolating linearly the measured properties to the limit $W = 0$ (respectively $W=1$) corresponding to pure PEG 1 (respectively pure PEG 2).
+The parameters $v^{(1)}_\text{m}$, $\ln \eta^{(1)}$ and $\tau^{(1)}$ (respectively $v^{(2)}_\text{m}$, $\ln \eta^{(2)}$ and $\tau^{(2)}$) are obtained by extrapolating linearly the measured properties to the limit $W = 0$ (respectively $W=1$).
 For an ideal behavior on the whole composition range, they should coincide with the properties of binary solutions of water with PEG $1$ of PEG $2$ (displayed with open symbols on Fig.~\ref{fig:example_ternary}), which is not the case here.

-The abrupt discrepancy between the properties of ternary and binary solutions may seem surprising.
+\corr{This notable difference between the properties of the limit solutions and the binary solutions} may seem surprising.
 A more detailed study has been performed for this mixture of PEG-400 and PEG-2000, for smaller fractions of PEG-2000 : the results are displayed in Figure~S11 of Supp.
 Inf. and evidence a non-ideal behavior in this regime, with a continuous transition towards the properties of binary solutions.
-The fitting parameters with superscript $(1)$ (respectively $(2)$) should thus be considered as properties of hypothetical, limit binary solutions of pure PEG 1 (respectively 2), but with effective interactions accounting for the effect of the other PEG.
+The fitting parameters with superscript $(1)$ (respectively $(2)$) should thus be considered as properties of hypothetical, limit binary \corr{aqueous} solutions of PEG 1 (respectively 2) \corr{only at mass fraction $w$}, but with effective interactions accounting for the effect of the other PEG.

 These parameters are represented as a function of the overall PEG fraction $w$ on Fig.~\ref{fig:parameters_ternary}, for the mixtures involving PEG-400 designated as PEG 1.
 Results for other PEGs are displayed in Tables~S3--7 Figure~S6--10 of Supp.
 Inf.
 Overall, a linear evolution can be observed.
 In the case of specific volume, variations are moderate.
 For both limit solutions, data are consistent with the equivalent binary solutions (displayed as dashed line) and properties of limit solution $(1)$ are independent on the molecular weight of PEG 2: this agrees with a fully ideal behavior.
 For viscosity and lifetime however, clear deviations from ideality can be observed as the properties of the two limit solutions depend on the molecular weight of the other PEG and do not match these of binary solutions.